Spaces — Built-in Tools

 - Save

-All agents stop receiving web_search, even when their template has Web Search enabled.
-Re-enabling the tenant row restores it for opted-in templates.
+All Spaces stop receiving web_search, even when their local tool policy allows it.
+Re-enabling the tenant row restores it for Spaces that allow the tool.

-Section titled “Enable Send Email for a template”- Open the relevant Agent Template
+Section titled “Enable Space email”- Open the relevant Space

 The runtime injects send_email as a direct platform tool.
 It does not install agent-email-send as a workspace skill.